 Feb.
 6, 1975: Billy Wilkins writes the US Attorney for South Carolina, John K. Grisso, and asks him to issue a federal warrant for unlawful flight to avoid prosecution.
 Wilkins writes that Larry Darnell Poole also goes under the name Baku or Bauku and is believed to be living in New York.

 April 24, 1975: Det.
 E.L.
-Atkins writes a letter to the NYPD asking for assistance in locating Larry Poole, asking for police there to try to track him down and locate any pistols Scott might have “since we have him as a suspect in a murder of a local police officer and his father.”
+Atkins writes a letter to the NYPD asking for assistance in locating Larry Poole, asking for police there to try to track him down and locate any pistols Poole might have “since we have him as a suspect in a murder of a local police officer and his father.”

 On the same day, Detective J.G.
-Waters went to cab driver Mary Adams house saying she might have given a ride to the man who shot the Loopers, asking if she remembered letting a man out on Pendleton St. that day.
+Waters went to cab driver Mary Adams’ house asking if she remembered a fare she dropped off on Pendleton St. that day.
 She recalled the man but not where she picked him up.
 She recalled him acting like he’d been drinking or on drugs.
 He wore a hat and a sport jacket.
-When she let him out, she said he acted liked he wasn’t going to pay her but then paid her and gave her a 50-cent tip because “he liked a woman with my attitude.”
+When she let him out, she said he acted like he wasn’t going to pay her but then paid her and gave her a 50-cent tip because “he liked a woman with my attitude.”
 Waters took her to the police department and showed her 50 pictures, out of which she chose Larry Poole’s picture.
 When told the man’s name, she said Larry Poole rang a bell and that her fare’s hat resembled the hat in the suspect sketch.